Article Overview: Pros & Cons of Living in San Jose, California

-Thinking about moving to San Jose, California for a job opportunity too hard to pass up?
+Thinking about moving to San Jose for a job opportunity too hard to pass up?
 Join the club.

 That’s exactly what led to my move 7 years ago and I’m happy to report that living in San Jose is quite enjoyable.

 But make no mistake, money runs this town.
-As such, you can except the best of everything — from incredible entertainment, top notch schools, world class leisure and memorable restaurants.
+As such, you can except the best of everything (and the price tag that comes with it).
+From incredible entertainment, top notch schools, world class leisure and memorable restaurants — there’s a lot to love about calling this city home.

 But is living in San Jose right for you?
 That’s the million dollar question only you can answer.
 But I’d like to help.
 Read on for things to consider before moving to San Jose, based on firsthand experience.